2025–26 UCLA Bruins women's basketball team: Previous season

-The Bruins finished the 2024–25 season with a 34-3 record, including 16-2 in Big Ten play to finish in second place to USC.
-UCLA proceeded to beat USC in the Big Ten conference tournament to win the championship.
+The Bruins finished the 2024–25 season with a 34–3 record, including 16–2 in Big Ten play to finish in second place to USC.
+UCLA proceeded to beat USC in the 2025 Big Ten conference tournament to win the championship.
+They were ranked No. 1 in the polls for the first time in program history.
 They received the number 1 overall seed in the 2025 NCAA Tournament and reached their first NCAA Final Four game (Note: The UCLA Bruins women's basketball team has played in the semi-finals of the AIAW women's basketball tournament twice, winning the championship in 1978), where they were eliminated by the eventual national champion UConn.
+A documentary named You See LA produced by Fox Sports was broadcast on March 1, 2026 on FS1 immediately following the 2026 UCLA-USC women's basketball game.
+The episode includes footage from games and post-game locker room team meetings, team gatherings, and interviews.